Workforce Development at GCU

 - Lux Precision Manufacturing

-Partners of GCU’s trade courses can gain entry-level, knowledgeable workers who have experienced relevant training and are ready to apply themselves to practical work.
+Partners of GCU’s trade certificates can gain entry-level, knowledgeable workers who have experienced relevant training and are ready to apply themselves to practical work.
 GCU’s workforce development courses aim to connect businesses with aspiring trade professionals to create mutually beneficial relationships through promoting:

 - Recruitment: Involving the community and recruiting those with a passion for pursuing their trade demonstrates our responsibility and commitment to the workforce.